Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 Otherwise, we will crush you.

-And Charlie Kirk, again, you you look at where he was in the first Trump administration where the the quote unquote gripper wars were were the hot thing on campus.
+And Charlie Kirk, again, you look at where he was in the first Trump administration, where the quote-unquote gripper wars were the hot thing on campus.

 Guys, guess what?

-He had the innate ability to look at both sides of an argument, even if it was someone to the right of him, and weigh the pros and cons of that.
+had the innate ability to look at both sides of an argument, even if it was someone to the right of him and weigh the pros and cons of that.

 And then he was one of the few people, sir.

-NPR wrote a hit piece on Charlie Kirk for having for having done that.
+NPR wrote a hit piece on Charlie Kirk for having done that.

 For having done that.

-Recent guests on Kirk's top 10 podcasts include a slavery apologist, a pastor who believes women should not have the right to vote.
+Recent guests on Kirk's top 10 podcasts include a slavery apologist, a pastor who believes women should not have the right to vote, and Steve Saylor, a longtime promoter of racist pseudoscience.

-And Steve Saylor, a longtime promoter of racist pseudoscience, turning point spokesperson said in PR, told NPR that Kirk condemns white supremacy and doesn't always agree with his guest, but he disputed the characterization of Sailor as a white supremacist.
+Turning point spokesperson said, NPR told NPR that Kirk condemns white supremacy and doesn't always agree with his guest, but he disputed the characterization of Saylor as a white supremacist.

 Pardon us if we have a healthy skepticism of what the approved of regime institutional mainstream label of racism is, because we've seen it be abused time and time again.

-Okay, so that's what uh Charlie Kirk's spokesman said to NPR.
+Okay, so that's what Charlie Kirk's spokesman said to NPR.

 Yep.